 Radclive, the hangman, has been in Regina for several days, making free with whomsoever sought his acquaintance.
 He says he has hanged over 100 murderers, representing fourteen different nationalities.
 All the preparations for the terrible ordeal were completed by Tuesday and there’ is no probability of any hitch in inflicting upon the young criminal the extreme penalty for his atrocious conduct.

 It’s nearly impossible to read the grave marker from the image and it’s very difficult to read it when actually standing there.
 This part of the Moosomin North Cemetery is quite old and hidden by trees on both sides.
 Unfortunately this has resulted in some vandalism such as knocked over tombstones.
-It’s possible that this was caused by the 2014 flood that damaged roads and buildings all over southeast Saskatchewan.
+It’s also possible that this was caused by the 2014 flood that damaged roads and buildings all over southeast Saskatchewan.

 The above list is a screen clip from Find a Grave.
 It shows the mother and father plus three sons.
 All five individuals died at the scene of the crime or very shortly thereafter.

 To the right is a complete list of the McArthur children.
-Here you can see that Margaret and Elville Scott died 12 and 16 years respectively after the crime.
+Here you can see that Margaret and Elville Scott died 12 and 16 years after the crime respectively.
 Elville Scott was the infant sleeping with his mother on that night when their family was taken from him.
 We don’t know the actual cause of death but it’s implied that he eventually did succumb to the wounds inflicted on him by the axe.
 The newspaper article states that Margaret was unharmed that night.

 Elville Scott McArthur was sent to live in Simcoe County, Ontario, with relatives of Mrs. Sarah Colville McArthur.
 Based on the age of Mary Colville Elliot she was likely Sarah’s sister and offered to take in the wounded infant, who would therefore be her nephew.